dashersw/erste/README.md

 ## Features
 - Lightweight, 10kb minified & gzipped
 - No dependencies
-- No magic—as declarative as it should be and no more.
+- No magic—as declarative as it should be and no more
 - No pitfalls—use good old DOM APIs, HTML5 & CSS3 to build modern apps
 - Clean, structured and approachable API